In the event of any type of emergency, immediately contact Vanderbilt’s Incident Response for Travel at +1 615-322-2745.

 - Smart Traveler: This app is the official State Department app for U.S. travelers.
 It provides easy access to frequently updated official country information, travel alerts, travel warnings, maps, U.S. embassy locations, and more.

-- Communicating: WhatsApp, Viber, Skype, Facebook messenger, & Google chat all provide free text messaging and calls when using Wi-Fi.
+- Communicating: WhatsApp, Telegram, Viber, Skype, Facebook messenger, & Google Hangouts provide free text messaging and calls when using Wi-Fi.
+Check with your host about which apps are most common among community members.

 - Visit travel.state.gov for security advisories and other travel guidance